rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 There were two main reasons for rewriting my tests.
 The first reason was that the codebase I've been working on has grown, and more people are now working on it, however the existing tests weren't adequate.
 At the time, they were the largest source of tech debt in the project, and I'm mostly to blame for that...
 Most of the tests were half-broken, vibe-coded slop just there to satisfy [Codecov](https://about.codecov.io/).[^1]

 The other reason was that I wanted to try generative testing.
-I'm a big fan of [TigerBeetle](https://tigerbeetle.com/) and [Antithesis](https://antithesis.com/), both well known for their focus on software correctness and rigorous testing.
-I've read many of their blog posts and learned a lot of techniques and ideas, which I've always wanted to apply to my own projects.
+I read and consume a lot of content about generative testing, e.g. from [TigerBeetle](https://tigerbeetle.com/) and [Antithesis](https://antithesis.com/), and I've always wanted to apply it to my own projects.

-The combination of tech debt pressure and unsatisfied curiosity eventually pushed me to delete my existing tests and rewrite them the way I imagined they should be.
+These eventually pushed me to delete my existing tests and rewrite them the way I imagined they should be.
 This post goes through that process and what I learned from it.

 ## Notes on Terminology